sdcnku/micropython/docs/openmvcam/tutorial/openmvide_overview.rst

 implement more features more examples will show up.
 Make sure to familiarize yourself with the example scripts so you can use your OpenMV Cam effectively.

+For personal script storage, OpenMV IDE looks in your documents folder for an "OpenMV" directory.
+OpenMV IDE will display the contents of the "OpenMV" folder at File -> Documents Folder.

 Lastly, whenever you create a new file in OpenMV IDE or open an example script OpenMV IDE creates a memory only copy of the file that is not stored on disk like in the Arduino IDE.
 This let's you quickly test out ideas without having